hyperledger-archives/sawtooth-docs-archive/docs/core/1.1/app_developers_guide/zmq_event_subscription.md

----
-title: Using ZMQ to Subscribe to Events
+# Using ZMQ to Subscribe to Events
----

 Client applications can subscribe to Hyperledger Sawtooth events using the validator\'s [ZMQ](http://zeromq.org) messaging protocol.
 The